Thinking of

 Hybrid electric vehicle (HEV) illustration

 HEVs are powered by a gasoline engine, with battery power to increase fuel economy.
 The battery is charged by the motion of the wheels when braking ("regenerative braking").
-Emissions can be lower and fuel efficiency can be better compared to gas-powered vehicles, especially when driving at lower speeds or in the city.1
+Emissions can be lower and fuel efficiency can be better compared to gas-powered vehicles.

 3 ways to recharge